Guide for Beneficiaries

 Step 4: View Your Items

-Once unlocked, you will see only the items that were specifically assigned to you.
+Once unlocked, you’ll see only the items that were specifically assigned to you.
 This might include:

-- Personal messages, including video or audio recordings
+- Personal messages — text, video, or audio recordings made for you

 - You can only see items assigned to you.
-Other beneficiaries may have access to different items.
+Other beneficiaries may have received access to different items.
+This is by design — the person chose what each person should receive.

-- Take your time.
-There is no rush and no expiration.
+- There is no rush.
 The USB drive will work whenever you’re ready.
+There is no expiration date.
+If you need time before looking through everything, that’s completely okay.

-- Try a different computer — the USB works on Windows, macOS, and Linux
+- App won’t open?
+Try a different computer.
+The USB works on Windows, macOS, and Linux.
+Some older systems may need a USB 3.0 port.

 About DeadSwitch

 DeadSwitch is a digital estate planning tool that helps people ensure their important information reaches the right people at the right time.
-All data is encrypted and stored on the physical USB drive — not in the cloud.
+All vault data is encrypted and stored on the physical USB drive — not in the cloud.
+Nobody, including us, can see what’s in the vault.

-If you have questions about how DeadSwitch works, visit our How It Works page.
+If you have questions about how the system works, visit our How It Works page or the Security Model page.